If you want to compost in a way that doesn’t hard the planet, take a look at these handy eco-friendly composting tips.

 Once you have something to put the compost in, you can then get started composing, which follows a basic mixture of various waste from your property.

 As a general rule, composts made of three different groups which are browns, greens and water.
 The browns are the part that gives you the carbon and come from your dead leaves and garden waste.
-You can make compost called leaf mould entirely from fallen leaves, and you can find out more about that here.

 In addition to your browns, you have greens which are your turf cuttings plus your kitchen waste.
 The greens give your compost its nitrogen.